Anthony Weiner: Foreign policy

 In 2002, Weiner voted to give President George W. Bush the authority to use military force against Iraq.
 In May 2006, Weiner attempted to bar the Palestinian delegation from entering the United Nations.
 He added that the delegation "should start packing their little Palestinian terrorist bags", and went on to claim that Human Rights Watch, The New York Times, and Amnesty International are all biased against Israel.

-On July 29, 2007, Weiner and Rep. Jerrold Nadler (D-N.Y.) objected to a $20-billion arms deal that the Bush Administration had negotiated with Saudi Arabia because they didn't want to provide "sophisticated weapons to a country that they believe has not done enough to stop terrorism", noting that 15 of the 19 hijackers of September 11, 2001, were Saudis.
-Weiner made the announcement outside of the Saudi Arabian consulate in Washington, stating, "We need to send a crystal clear message to the Saudi Arabian government that their tacit approval of terrorism can't go unpunished."
+On July 29, 2007, Weiner and Rep. Jerrold Nadler (D-N.Y.) objected to a $20-billion arms deal that the Bush administration negotiated with Saudi Arabia because they didn't want to provide "sophisticated weapons to a country that they believe has not done enough to stop terrorism", noting that 15 of the 19 hijackers in the September 11 attacks were Saudis.
+Weiner made the announcement outside of the Saudi Arabian consulate in Washington, D.C., stating, "We need to send a crystal clear message to the Saudi Arabian government that their tacit approval of terrorism can't go unpunished."
 The two intended to use a provision of the Arms Export Control Act to review the deal and pass a Joint Resolution of Disapproval.

 Weiner and several other members of Congress later criticized the Obama administration's proposal to sell over $60 billion in arms to Saudi Arabia.
 He said: "Saudi Arabia is not deserving of our aid, and by arming them with advanced American weaponry we are sending the wrong message", and described Saudi Arabia as having a "history of financing terrorism" and teaching "hatred of Christians and Jews" to its schoolchildren.

 Management style

-In July 2008, The New York Times characterized Weiner as one of the most intense and demanding of bosses.
-The newspaper described him as a person who often worked long hours with his staff and required them to be in constant contact via BlackBerry.
-He frequently yelled at them and occasionally threw office furniture in anger.
-As a result of Weiner's actions, the Times reported that he had one of the highest staff turnover rates of any member of Congress; this included the departure of three chiefs of staff within an 18-month period.
-Weiner admitted he pushed his aides hard but said that his speaking at a high decibel level was part of his background and style, not necessarily shouting.
+In July 2008, The New York Times characterized Weiner as an intense and demanding boss who required constant contact from his staff, frequently yelled, and occasionally threw office furniture in anger.
+As a result of Weiner's actions, the Times reported that he had one of the highest staff turnover rates of any member of Congress.
+Specifically, the Times stated that Weiner had lost three chiefs of staff within an 18-month period.
+Weiner admitted he pushed his aides hard, but said that his speaking at a high decibel level was part of his background and style.
 Though some former employees were critical of his supervisory practices, others praised him for his intense involvement in constituent concerns and readiness to fight for New York City.